Sreeps/Shot-Clock-Scoreboard/README.md

 # Shot-Clock-Scoreboard
-This repository contains code (Arduino/NodeMCU) for the shot clockand score board
+This repository contains code (Arduino/NodeMCU) for the shot clock and score board